Trade Tactics Navigator

 The SPDR S&P Pharmaceuticals ETF came into the market on June 19, 2006, and represents the pharmaceutical sub-industry sector of the S&P Total Markets Index.
 An analyst report for the ETF suggests that due to its narrow focus — which includes pharma giants that post ‘big returns’ during times of consolidation — it should not be considered for a long-term portfolio.

 This pharma ETF tracks 43 holdings, with relatively close weighting among its holdings.
-XPH’s top five holdings are Corcept Therapeutics (NASDAQ:CORT) with a weight of 5.26 percent, Eli Lilly at 3.99 percent, Royalty Pharma (NASDAQ:RPRX) at 3.98 percent, Zoetis at 3.87 percent and Johnson & Johnson at 3.81 percent.
+XPH’s top five holdings are Elanco Animal Health (NYSE:ELAN) with a weight of 4.21 percent, Tarsus Pharmaceuticals (NASDAQ:TARS) with a weight of 4.18 percent, Johnson & Johnson at 4.02 percent, Royalty Pharma at 3.98 percent and Viatris at 3.89 percent.

 The KraneShares MSCI All China Health Care Index ETF was launched in February 2018 and tracks an index of large- and mid-cap Chinese stocks in the healthcare sector, all weighted by market capitalization.
 According to an analyst report, the fund provides investors with ‘exposure to a relatively small slice of the Chinese economy.’

-Securities Disclosure: I, Melissa Pistilli, hold no investment interest in any of the companies mentioned in this article.
+Securities Disclosure: I, Meagen Seatter, hold no investment interest in any of the companies mentioned in this article.

 This post appeared first on investingnews.com